iFixit/pulldasher/README.md

 completed.
 Similarly, when I have QAed a pull, I add a comment containing `QA :emoji:`, and the number of QA signoffs will increase.

+## Magic Features
+There's a couple features which aren't exposed clearly through the UI:

+### Hover Copy
+If you hover over a pull and type `ctrl-c` (`command-c` on a Mac), the branch of the pull will be copied to your clipboard.

+### Filter parameters
+Two query string parameters are available to filter the displayed pulls:

+1. `assigned`: Providing a comma-separated list of usernames to the `assigned` parameter will filter the pulls to only those assigned to those users.

+2. `milestone`: Providing a comma-separated list of milestones to the `milestone` parameter will filter the pulls to only those on the specified milestones.

 # Architecture
 When first started, the Pulldasher server fetches information about the current pulls in the repo from GitHub.
 It then monitors GitHub hooks for updated